steth60/hero-mancer/README.md

 The beginning of your hero’s journey!
 This tab gives an overview of the steps you'll follow to create your character.

 ![Starting Tab](tour-assets/start.png)
-_Description: The starting tab showing an overview of the character creation steps._
+_The starting tab showing an overview of the character creation steps._

 ### 2. Race Selection Dropdown

 Organized dropdowns make it easy to browse races based on custom or default compendiums.

 ![Race Dropdown](tour-assets/race.png)
-_Description: The race selection dropdown showing folder and race options._
+_The race selection dropdown showing folder and race options._

 ### 3. Class Selection Dropdown

 Quickly select your class from organized compendiums.
 Hero Mancer handles the heavy lifting for you!

 ![Class Dropdown](tour-assets/class.png)
-_Description: The class selection dropdown with classes grouped by pack._
+_The class selection dropdown with classes grouped by pack._

 ### 4. Abilities Tab and Stat Rolling

 No need to roll dice manually—Hero Mancer’s built-in stat roller handles it for you, keeping things fast and efficient.

 ![Abilities Tab](tour-assets/abilities.png)
-_Description: The abilities tab with stat fields and roll icons._
+_The abilities tab with stat fields and roll icons._

 ### 5. Background Selection

 Choose your character’s background from a dropdown, with enriched descriptions that help immerse you in your role.

 ![Background Selection](tour-assets/background.png)
-_Description: The background selection dropdown with enriched descriptions._
+_The background selection dropdown with enriched descriptions._

 ### 6. Finalization Tab

 Review your selections and lock in your hero, ready for the adventure that lies ahead.

 ![Finalization Tab](tour-assets/finalize.png)
-_Description: The finalization tab for reviewing and completing the character creation process._
+_The finalization tab for reviewing and completing the character creation process._

 ---